The Sea only Talks |

 In The sea only talks about the sea Neuwirth presents a three-channel installation consisting of twenty-one times three takes, segmented by the insertion of fade-outs into black, each take with an average run time of about three minutes (plus/minus 30 seconds), filmed in Arrifana, on the Algarve coast of Portugal.
 An archive of impressions of the sea that despite consistently static takes speak of incessant movement and change.

-But it is not only the movements of this sheer endless water surface that invite us to humbly study and contemplate nature's play, that notwithstanding their majestic rhythm, in each of their details reveal an unfathomable spectrum of microscopic nuances.
+But it is not only the movements of this sheer endless water surface that invite us to humbly study and contemplate nature's play, notwithstanding their majestic rhythm, in each of their details reveal an unfathomable spectrum of microscopic nuances.
 Minuscule and large-scale wave movements, their spray, and shifting currents inscribe bright and dark patterns onto the moving surface of the sea.
-Six of Neuwirth's triptychs show nothing but the sea (with or without horizon), and each one of these appears to be completely different, although all takes are filmed from the very same position on a terrace overlooking the sea.
-It is not only the varying intensity of the waves, the direct sunlight, the time of day that make for completely different impressions – it is the coloring (from bright blue to black grey), the raging of the sea (from wind-whipped ripples to surging surf), the placid flow of currents gently crossing the screen unidirectionally – the sensualities of the sea.
+Six of Neuwirth's triptychs show nothing but the sea (with or without horizon), and each one of these appears to be completely different, although all takes are filmed from the very same position on a terrace overlooking the sea It is not only the different strengths of the waves, the sunlight and the time of day that create completely different impressions of the colouring (from light blue to black grey), the roaring (from windswept ripples to the calm, gentle image of a river flowing in one direction in the current), the sensuality of the sea.

 In all this Neuwirth does not follow a strictly structuralist principle, even though some takes obviously are similar (yet all of them seem to 'speak' to each other in a baffling and often surprising manner).
 It begins with the sea not literally speaking of itself as the sea, but also of its affinities to the beach (and its many human and non-human visitors); or to the sky (and the clouds; the jet trails of aircraft; the moon imperceptibly traversing the right frame image); above all – again absolutely filmic – to the light.